-This particular slime is also called Flubber, Gluep, Glurch, or Gak, and it’s made from glue, water, and the tiniest bit of Borax (a mild powdered laundry soap).
+This particular slime, also called Flubber, Gluep, Glurch, or Gak, is made from glue, water, and the tiniest bit of Borax.

-Borax is soap and it’s toxic, so please use your best judgment and common sense if you choose to use this with young children.
+Note: Borax is not edible, so please use your best judgment and common sense if you choose to use this with young children.

 I wasn’t sure how messy this would get and set the whole project up in our big mixing tub.
 We began by squeezing an almost-full 4 ounce bottle of glue into a glass bowl.
 Then we mixed in 1 1/2 bottles of warm water to the glue.
 The recipe calls for 4 ounces of glue and 4 ounces of warm water…do you see how fast I went off-recipe!!
 But like Steve says, the measurements don’t have to be exact and it worked out just fine!